-A dryer is one of those home appliances that doesn’t only save you time, but also space.
+A dryer machine is one of those home appliances that doesn’t only save you time, but also space.
 Instead of having wet clothes hanging all around your house or flat-drying on every surface, your dryer gives you perfectly clean and dry garments in a matter of hours.

 However, if you don’t know what items to put in a dryer and which ones to air-dry, your dryer experience can quickly turn disastrous.
 This is why we’re here to explain exactly what items you can safely put in the dryer.